 “I like creating worlds,” Dani said.

-Dane told an anecdote about all the first-edition books he’d collected in his four-decade lifespan, our mutual envy induced snark that cut through the grief, and for a moment we forgot why we were there.
+Dane told an anecdote about all the first-edition books he’d collected in his four-decade lifespan, our mutual envy-induced snark that cut through the grief, and for a moment we forgot why we were there.

 Eyes turned to me.
 I stuttered my way to an answer.
 “I write because it’s my voice.
-Talking has always been a struggle for me, so writing has been my main form of communicating over the year.”
+Talking has always been a struggle for me, so writing has been my main form of communicating over the years.”

 Dr. Lively happily hummed her consent, “That must be why your voice is so strong.”

 I didn’t realize it at the time, but looking back, the answer only told a single layer of a much more complicated story.
 I never thought of myself as having a strong voice.
 Half the time it felt like I opened my mouth and nothing came out.
 I didn’t have a strong voice all the times I waited in classes for students to guess answers I whispered minutes beforehand.
 And I certainly didn’t have a strong voice when I couldn’t find the words to tell my grandma I loved her after her stroke.

-Thinking back, maybe the resentment I have harbored towards Illinois for sixteen years was a shield too.
+Thinking back, maybe the resentment I have harbored towards Illinois for sixteen years was a shield, too.
 Illinois gave me opportunities I would have never gotten in Florida.
 My parents both grew up in the suburbs of Chicago.
-My dad’s two brothers both live here, and half of my mom’s eight siblings do too.
+My dad’s two brothers both live here, and half of my mom’s eight siblings do, too.
 I had the opportunity to form bonds with my extended family that I wouldn’t have gotten from occasional summer vacations to my grandma’s house in my birth town of Hilton Head.
 And when my grandma returned to Chicago after her stroke, I was there.

 No. The resentment is real.
 I wouldn’t still lie in bed awake for hours on hours dreaming of returning to Palm Beach sixteen years after last laying eyes on the Florida coast.
 I wouldn’t explode inside at the mere thought of my sister partying in Miami.
 I don’t even party.
-Although my relationship with my family is closer than it would be had I never moved to Illinois, it reads like a lost opportunity.
-My cousin, Molly, crying from behind a laptop in China.
+Although my relationship with my family is closer than it would be had I never moved to Illinois, it reads like a lost opportunity– my cousin, Molly, crying from behind a laptop in China.
 My sister sobbing into a computer screen unable to talk because she hasn’t seen her cousin in six months.
 A would-be silent understanding that the last time they saw each other they were grieving Grandma’s death, and without each other to lean on, they didn’t know how to process their pain.
 It’s Thanksgiving, and I’m the only one thankful.
 Or it seemed that way.
 We hadn’t had a Thanksgiving without Grams in fourteen years, and all I can think about is how I’m surrounded by family, and I’ve never felt more alone.

 But I’m thankful.
 I don’t miss Thanksgiving for anything.
 With one lung down, I broke the record for fastest meal, took my last bite, and then screamed bloody mercy and ruined everyone else’s dinner.
 But there was no way I was having dinner in a hospital bed.
 This year, my holiday curse had ended.
-It was a legitimate, Hallmark recognized the holiday, and I didn’t have a headache or a stomachache.
+It was a legitimate, Hallmark-recognized holiday, and I didn’t have a headache or a stomach ache.
 Hell!
 The food was good, and I could breathe.

-I resent them for a concept I barely understand myself.
+I resented them for a concept I barely understand myself.
 Reaching out?
 I’d burn my own words before sharing them with the world.
 I gave up two of the best friends I ever had for forty-nine cents and a walk to the mailbox.
 I let myself sink into silence.
 Ten years with only myself to keep me company.

-By senior year, I’d barely said more than three sentences to any of the teachers or students on campus and was left wondering if I would have been better off at a bigger, more credentialed school if the end result would be the same.
+By senior year, I’d barely said more than three sentences to any of the teachers or students on campus and was left wondering if I would have been better off at a bigger, more-credentialed school if the end result would be the same.
 On the first day of my senior year, my habit of showing up to class an hour early paid off.